Meet The Scholarship Foundation Board

 Richard E. Anthony

-Richard E. Anthony, a member of the Andalusia High School Class of 1964, is a 2013 recipient of the W. Robert Brown Outstanding Graduate and is the current Chair of the Andalusia High School Scholarship Foundation.
+Richard E. Anthony, who served as Chair of the Andalusia High School Scholarship Foundation for six years until stepping down in 2023, is a member of the Andalusia High School Class of 1964 and a 2013 recipient of the W. Robert Brown Outstanding Graduate.
+Anthony continues to serve as an advisor to the Executive Committee.
 After graduation from Andalusia High School, Richard earned a Bachelor of Science degree in Finance from the University of Alabama in 1968.
 He continued his education at the University of Virginia, earning his Master of Business Administration (M.B.A.) in 1971.

 He also graduated from the management and banking programs at Duke University and Louisiana State University.
 Richard began his career in the financial services industry with AmSouth Bank N.A. in Birmingham, Alabama.
 In 1985, he left his Executive Vice President position with AmSouth Bank and co-founded First Commercial Bancshares Inc. Richard served as President, Chairman of the Board, and Chief Executive Officer (C.E.O.) of First Commercial Bank in Birmingham.
 Richard was President of First Commercial Bancshares when it merged with Synovus Financial Corp. in 1992.